What is an Inflationary Gap?

 Deflationary fiscal policies prove helpful to the government in fighting the inflationary gap caused in an economy.
 This is achieved by raising taxes or reducing spending or treasury spending.
 Thus, the amount of currency in circulation is brought down to a controlled level.
 These types of measures are referred to as contractionary fiscal policies.

 Government institutions and banks make amendments to the lending rates in order to affect money circulation in the economy.

 This has been a guide to what is an inflationary gap and its definition.
-Here we discuss inflationary gap formula, its graph along with examples, advantages and disadvantages.
+Here we discuss the inflationary gap formula, its graph along with examples, advantages, and disadvantages.
 You may learn more about our articles below on economics –